Cathey Palyo: Contest history

-POST COMPETITIVE CAREER
+Post competitive career

 Going back to her maiden name of Catt Tripoli in 2000, she wrote and published her book - Conscious Fitness, which won the Nautilus Book Award Silver in the Body, Mind, Spirit Practices category in 2016.

 In 2009 she became a Certified Clinical Hypnotherapist and opened her practice in Santa Rosa California.

 She was the owner and developer of four different gyms in Santa Rosa.
 5th St Fitness, Body Central, Fusion Fitness and Powerhouse Gym.

 She has been an annual speaker at the Omni Athlete Festival since its inception in 2016 and has been a guest on many podcasts and YouTube videos.